rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 ### 3.2.2. `identify` Options

-The JavaScript SDK generates one unique `anonymousId` , stores it in a cookie named `rl_anonymous_id` , and attaches to every subsequent event.
-This helps in identifying the users from other sites that hosted under a sub-domain.
+The JavaScript SDK generates one unique `anonymousId` , stores it in a cookie named `rl_anonymous_id` in the top-level domain, and attaches to every subsequent event.
+This helps in identifying the users from other sites that are hosted under a sub-domain.

 {% hint style="info" %}
 As an example, if you include the RudderStack JavaScript SDK in both **admin.samplewebsite.com** and **app.samplewebsite.com**, the SDK will store the cookie in the top-level domain **samplewebsite.com**.